×

 If you are thinking about moving to La barra, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in La Barra, Uruguay can vary greatly depending on the type and location of the property.
 For a luxury home or villa in a prime location, prices can reach into the millions of dollars.
 However, more modest homes or apartments can be found for several hundred thousand dollars.
 Rental prices also vary, with high-end properties commanding thousands of dollars per month, while more affordable options may cost a few hundred dollars per month.
-It's important to note that prices can fluctuate based on factors such as proximity to the beach, size of the property, and the current real estate market conditions," said one expat who made the move to La barra.
+It's important to note that prices can fluctuate based on factors such as proximity to the beach, size of the property, and the current real estate market conditions," wrote one member in La barra.

 What should I bring when moving to La barra?